cslug/cslug-site/README.md

 cslug-site
 ----------
 This is the code for the website of the Chico State Linux User Group (CSLUG).
-The site is currently undergoing a rebuild; check out the old/current site code under the `2010site` branch.
+The site is new as of Spring '12; for the old site's source, check the `2010site` branch.

 How do I contribute?
 -----------------